-Come explore and unravel the untouched wonders of Bhutan for yourself.
-Snow-capped mountains, emerald green landscapes, fascinating wildlife, impressive Dzongs and gentle Buddhist people all await you.
+Explore and unravel the untouched wonders of Bhutan for yourself.
+Witness the snow-capped mountains, emerald green landscapes, fascinating wildlife and impressive Dzongs.

-Winter is a good time for touring in western Bhutan, bird watching in the subtropical jungles in the south, and white water rafting.
-The days are sunny and cool but it's quite cold once the sun sets.
-From December to February the road from Thimphu to Bumthang and the east may be closed because of snow for several days at a time.
+Winter is a good time for touring in western Bhutan including activities such as bird watching in the subtropical jungles in the south and white water rafting.
+The days during winters are sunny and cool but it's quite cold once the sun sets.
+From December to February the road from Thimphu to Bumthang and the east are generally closed because of the snowfall issues.
 It would be best not to plan to visit these regions at this time of the year while you are on your visit to Bhutan.

-In recent years overcrowding has become an issue in Bhutan during the major Buddhist festival known as Tsechus which takes place at Thimphu and Paro, which coincide with the best seasons.
-You stand a much better chance of getting flights, accommodation and probably a more intimate and rewarding festival experience if you schedule your trip around one of the other cultural events.
+In recent years overcrowding has become an issue in Bhutan during the major Buddhist festival known as Tsechus which takes place at Thimphu and Paro.
+This festival takes place during the best seasons and you stand a much better chance of getting flights, accommodation and probably a more intimate and rewarding festival experience if you schedule your trip around one of the other cultural events.

-We at Earthbound Expeditions generally don't suggest short itinerary to Bhutan as it cost quite a lot to go there and you have to enjoy the tour taking enough time to understand.
-But sometimes while people have short time also they want to go there here is some itinerary, which we offer regularly.
+We at Earthbound Expeditions generally don't suggest a limited itinerary to visit Bhutan as it cost quite a lot and you have to enjoy the tour taking enough time to explore it.

-The Bhutan tour can be combined with Darjeeling, Sikkim, Tibet Lhasa or Taj Mahal, Jaipur in India.
-Also can be combined with Buddhist circuit tour like Lumbini, Boudhagaya, Kushinagar, Sarnath.
+• Bhutan tour can be combined with Darjeeling, Sikkim, Tibet Lhasa, Taj Mahal or Jaipur in India.

 All Bhutan Packages